telekom-mms/oc-daemon/docs/user/debug.md

 ### Server IP

+You can see the IP address of the server you are currently connected to in the `Server IP` line in `oc-client status`.

-The `Gateway` entry in the `VPN Config` line in `oc-client status -verbose` is the IP address of the server you are currently connected to.
+Also, the `Gateway` entry in the `VPN Config` line in `oc-client status -verbose` is the IP address of the server you are currently connected to.

 ### Sent/Received Bytes

-You can view statistics about sent and received bytes on the tunnel device with `ip -statistics a show dev $DEV`, where $DEV is the VPN device name (default:
+You can view statistics about sent and received bytes on the tunnel device with `ip -statistics address show dev $DEV`, where $DEV is the VPN device name (default: `oc-daemon-tun0`).
-`oc-daemon-tun0`).

 ### Information about Encryption